yapshinn/moe-kuochuansec/_cca/Sports & Games/Shooting.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/Shooting/shooting1.jpg" style="width:40%;margin-right:15px;" align = "left">

-Co-curricular activities are a part of a student's life, be it primary, secondary or tertiary level.
+<p style="text-align: justify;font-size:16px;">Co-curricular activities are a part of a student's life, be it primary, secondary or tertiary level.
 They are essential in completing a student's holistic education in school.
 The skills, knowledge and values that students take away with them from the training can be applicable in everyday life.
-The Shooting Club believes that our rigorous training programme will establish a good foundation of discipline and responsibility in every student, and hopes that every member will come out to be an all-rounded person in every aspect of life.
+The Shooting Club believes that our rigorous training programme will establish a good foundation of discipline and responsibility in every student, and hopes that every member will come out to be an all-rounded person in every aspect of life.</p>

 ### Area of Focus